How to File LLC Taxes in New York? (Step by Step Guide)

 Tax deductible for an LLC in New York computation

-The tax-deductible for an LLC in New York includes itemized deductions such as medical and dental expenses, gifts to charity, mortgage, and investment interest.
+The tax-deductible for an LLC in New York includes itemized deductions — things like medical and dental expenses, charitable gifts, mortgage interest, and investment interest.

 Other New York LLC deductibles include: